Amazon's Black Friday 2018 deals are here!

-No need to wait until Black Friday -- the big annual sale at Amazon is already under way, and it includes some of the best prices of the year (or, at least since Prime Day) on Amazon devices like the Amazon Echo, Fire tablet, Fire TV and Kindle -- and other top-notch gadgets, too.
-Some of them are available now, some are coming Wednesday and Thursday -- and some you can order at early sale prices on your Echo speaker right now.
+No need to wait until Black Friday -- give thanks today because the big annual sale at Amazon is already under way.
+It includes some of the best prices of the year (or, at least since Prime Day) on Amazon's own devices including the Amazon Echo, Fire tablet, Fire TV and Kindle -- and other top-notch gadgets, too.

+- Amazon's deals are live, with certain time-based Lightning Deals happening throughout the weekend.

-- We've put the newest sale items at the top of the list.
+- We've put the newest and/or most notable sale items at the top of the list.

 - Note that CNET may get a share of revenue from the sale of the products featured on this page.

-Note: Updated: Deals and availability confirmed on Thursday, Nov.
-22.